KomodoPlatform/developer-docs/docs/basic-docs/atomic-swap-dex/dex-walkthrough.md

 }
 ```

 Congratulations!
-You've just been one of the first people in history to trade a currency without any help from a middleman, and without even having to know your trading partner.
+You've just been one of the first people in history to trade a currency without any help from a middleman and without even having to know your trading partner.

 Please reach out to us [on Discord](https://komodoplatform.com/discord) to tell us about your experience.

-Onward and upward!
+Onward and upward...